jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     mkdir magic

-  and change directory to the project with the cd_ program
+  then change directory to the project with the cd_ program

   .. code-block:: shell